Health-Education-England/hee-prototypes/app/assets/components/media/README.md

 Please be carefull not to include any extra code at the end after a "?" such as https://youtu.be/sHzqS03AVj8?t=1 or https://www.youtube.com/embed/sHzqS03AVj8?start=2 unless you are deliberately enabling features from the "Embed" window.

+"src" | String

+Use for your anchorFM string.
+Click "share" and copy "url"

 "title" | String

-Give your video a relevant title, ideally the same as the YouTube Video.
+Give your video a relevant title, ideally the same as the media piece.

 "transcript" | Array